-15. Pay attention to how hardwood meets a tile floor.
+15. Pay attention to how hardwood flooring meets a tile floor.
 Chances are, your bathroom will have a tile floor, but the hallway or room it’s connected to will have something totally different, like hardwood.
-The transition between these two spaces and materials is something that’s tough to get right.
+The floor transitions between these two spaces and materials are something that’s tough to get right.
 As in most cases, planning ahead will give you results that meet your expectations.

 Contact a Professional for Your Bathroom Remodel